 Prior to the closing of this offering, our sponsor has agreed to loan us up to \$300,000 to be used for a portion of the expenses of this offering.
 As of August 5, 2020, we borrowed \$540 under the promissory note with our sponsor to be used for a portion of the expenses of this offering.
 This loan is non-interest bearing, unsecured and is due at the earlier of January 31, 2021 or the closing of this offering.
-The loan will be repaid upon the closing of this offering out of the \$1,250,000 of offering proceeds not held in the trust account.
+The loan will be repaid upon the closing of this offering out of the \$750,000 of offering proceeds that has been allocated for the payment of offering expenses (other than underwriting fees) and amounts not to be held in the trust account.